 The years between 1977 and 2006, Peggy headed up Ambassador’s marketing efforts in a team effort with her husband, Jon as he served as President of the agency spanning over 30 years of marriage and ministry together.

 All of us would tell you, there’s no one who knows stations and ministries better than she.
 And no one approaches both with greater integrity—certainly a legacy begun by her father, our founder, and carried into a new decade by our former president, Jon Campbell.

 It is that legacy and her expertise that she intentionally instills into each new employee to assure the values and principles for which Ambassador has become known.

-Peggy Campbell has been Ambassador's President since 2006 and currently serves on the Executive Committee of the Board of Directors for the National Religious Broadcasters as well as on the Board of Trustees for Azusa Pacific University.
+Peggy has served on the Executive Committee of the Board of Directors for National Religious Broadcasters as well as numerous NRB committees.

 May 18, 2012, was another of those times Peggy would be reminded of the “sign” in her office, as she became the first woman to hold the position of Board Chair in the 112-year history of Azusa Pacific University—continuing in that role even beyond the usual tenure at the behest of the University President.

 There’s no question the love and respect APU leadership and students have for Peg, especially those with whom she interacts with in a Senior Sem class she teaches with APU President, Jon Wallace.
 And there are few events on campus where Peggy is not involved in either addressing the board, faculty, staff, or students.